fraqioui/minishell/README.md

       - Then I re-order the cmd using [Shunting yard algorithm](https://en.wikipedia.org/wiki/Shunting_yard_algorithm) that made it easy for me to build the tree recursively.
       - Building the tree.
 3. Executing:
-      - Executing the tree recursively bottom-up & from right to left.
+      - Executing the tree recursively bottom-up & from left to right.
       - If the token is and/or/pipe.
 (This would be explained later)
       - else, the token would be a command.
 1. expand $ 2. split the cmd by spaces out of quotes -- 3. expand wildcard 4. eliminate main quotes 5. handle redirections 4. check if the cmd is a builtin